 In the span of a breath, I found myself waking up to the bright sunshine of my last day in Ireland.
 People warned me I’d be homesick.
 It would be difficult to get used to a normal routine in Ireland.
 I would feel foreign, out of place.
 Eventually I would warm up to the country and feel comfortable.
 I was anticipating some homesickness.
 It never really happened.
 From the moment I walked off the plane, I felt comfortable.
 It was easy to form routines and feel like I belonged.
 And as the final day arrived, I struggled to hold back tears as I rolled out of bed.
 I wished I had been able to stay and study in Ireland for a year.
 Even though I had already done and seen so much during my five weeks, there was still so much I wanted to experience.

 Over the last weeks I spent so much time heading out of the city, doing classwork, and heading to museums and all-day events.
 For my last day, I wanted to head to one last museum exhibit and walk along the Liffey on a photo-walk.
-Before I boarded the plane, I wanted to soak up every last moment of my last day to imprint this beautiful and welcoming city into my bones.
+Before I boarded the plane, I wanted to soak up every last moment of my final day to imprint this beautiful and welcoming country into my bones.

 My first spot of the day was the General Post Office, the scene of the historic 1916 Easter Rising.
 It’s a beautiful building with six large columns on O’Connell Street.
 O’Connell is the main street of Dublin, named after Daniel O’Connell, known as “The Liberator”.
 His statue sits in the middle stretch of the road.

 It’s beautiful inside of the GPO and I enjoyed snapping a few shots inside, but my interests that day were visiting the memorial to the 1916 Rising.
 I took a few shots on my cellphone of the exhibit.
-It featured artifacts, touch screen interactive videos and quizzes, dress sets and uniforms as they would have appeared, but my favorite part was a long video giving a timeline of the events as seen through the eyes of the participants in the Rising, as well as bystanders/civilians, and the British.
+It featured artifacts, touchscreen interactive videos and quizzes, dress sets and uniforms as they would have appeared, but my favorite part was a long video giving a timeline of the events as seen through the eyes of the participants in the Rising, as well as bystanders/civilians, and the British.
 It goes without saying that I highly recommend this museum exhibit.
 It’s a must-see.

 I spent a considerable amount of time walking through the exhibit and once I finished, I headed back out to O’Connell Street to take pictures of the statues and monuments on the street.
 I headed into a few local shops, checking out a bookstore and Pennys, a local clothing store, which had fantastic Dublin Pride shirts in their window.